lightdash/lightdash/packages/cli/README.md

 If you want to test different dbt versions, you can replace the string `dbt` in the "execa" calls in the package with `dbt${YOUR_VERSION}`, eg: `dbt1.8`.

-If the version you want to test is >= 1.6, and you're using "full-jaffle-shop-demo", you'll also need to delete the field `metrics.yml` in: /examples/full-jaffle-shop-demo/dbt/models/metrics.yml
+If the version you want to test is >= 1.6, and you're using "full-jaffle-shop-demo", you'll also need to delete the file `metrics.yml` in: /examples/full-jaffle-shop-demo/dbt/models/metrics.yml

 ```